xpack-dev-tools/qemu-arm-xpack/README-MAINTAINER.md

 xpm install -C ~/Work/qemu-arm-xpack.git
 ```

-If the writeable helper is used,
+If the writable helper is used,
 link it in the place of the read-only package:

 ```sh